hmcRobotLab/pycreate/doc/03interactive.rst

     Out[10]: 25              # and returns it
-    In [11]: r.shutdown()    # stops and shuts down the connection to the robot In [12]: reset           # clears all namespaces from memory, clears software environment In [13]:                 # with the basics you are ready to start exploring
+    In [11]: r.shutdown()    # stops and shuts down the connection to the robot In [12]: reset           # clears all namespaces from memory, clears software environment